-- Support the Chair to ensure compliance with Healthwatch Stockton-on-Tees regulations and legislation and agreed constitution and codes of governance. - Adhere to the Healthwatch Stockton-on-Tees code of conduct and all relevant policies and procedures. - Ensure there is a framework in place for identifying, mitigating, managing and reviewing risks for the effective delivery of Healthwatch Stockton-on-Tees aims and objectives. - Support the Chair in ensuring that agreed standards of behaviour and conduct are maintained by the Board and Membership in line with Healthwatch Stockton-on-Tees Code of Conduct and the Nolan Principles of Public Life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership. - Ensure any relevant personal, professional or commercial interest in matters being discussed by the Board is declared.

-• Be personally responsible for ensuring issues are discussed in a timely manner.
+- Support the Chair to ensure compliance with Healthwatch Stockton-on-Tees regulations and legislation and agreed constitution and codes of governance. - Adhere to the Healthwatch Stockton-on-Tees code of conduct and all relevant policies and procedures. - Ensure there is a framework in place for identifying, mitigating, managing and reviewing risks for the effective delivery of Healthwatch Stockton-on-Tees aims and objectives. - Support the Chair in ensuring that agreed standards of behaviour and conduct are maintained by the Board and Membership in line with Healthwatch Stockton-on-Tees Code of Conduct and the Nolan Principles of Public Life: selflessness, integrity, objectivity, accountability, openness, honesty, and leadership. - Ensure any relevant personal, professional, or commercial interest in matters being discussed by the Board is declared. - Be personally responsible for ensuring issues are discussed in a timely manner. - Undertake relevant Safeguarding, Equality & Diversity and Confidentiality training.